 Find out more about Downsizing your home to fund your long-term care.

-If you need to go into residential care and most of your money is tied up in your home, your local authority might offer you a deferred payment agreement.
+If you need to go into residential care and most of your money is tied up in your home, your local authority can assist with your care costs for the first 12 weeks of your care and offer you a deferred payment agreement.

-The local authority will reclaim what you owe in fees at a later stage when the house is sold.
+The local authority will reclaim what you owe in fees they have paid during the deferred payment agreement period at a later stage when the house is sold.

 This gives you a lump sum or steady income to pay for your care using some of the money that’s tied up in your house, while you carry on living there.